 - Urinary symptoms (urgency or frequency)

 Women with ovarian cancer report that symptoms are persistent and represent a change from normal for their bodies.
-The frequency and/or number of such symptoms are key factors in the diagnosis of ovarian cancer.
+The frequency or number of ovarian cancer signs are key factors in the diagnosis of ovarian cancer.
 Several studies show that even early-stage ovarian cancer can produce these symptoms.

 Women who have these symptoms almost daily for more than a few weeks should see their doctor, preferably a gynecologist.
 Prompt medical evaluation may lead to detection at the earliest possible stage of the disease.
 Early-stage diagnosis is associated with an improved prognosis.
 Several other symptoms have been commonly reported by women with ovarian cancer.
 These symptoms include fatigue, indigestion, back pain, pain with intercourse, constipation, and menstrual irregularities.
 However, these other symptoms are not as useful in identifying ovarian cancer because they are also found in equal frequency in women in the general population who do not have ovarian cancer.